kaustubhsonar/Demo.Terraform/README.md

 ## Terraform introduction
 * Terraform is an <b>`open-source` </b>infrastructure as code software tool that provides a <b>`consistent CLI workflow`</b> to manage hundreds of cloud services.
 Terraform <b>`codifies cloud APIs`</b> into <b>`declarative configuration files`.</b>
-* Terraform in a open source tool originally developed by hashicorp that enables you to <b>`automate and manage your infrastructure`</b>.
+* Terraform is an open source tool originally developed by hashicorp that enables you to <b>`automate and manage your infrastructure`</b>.